-During the reporting year, a number of Directors, through their association with other entities, entered into transactions with GrainCorp in the ordinary course of its business.
-These transactions were neither material nor impacted upon the independence of those Directors, as they were conducted on ordinary 'arms-length' commercial terms, being no more or less favourable than other users of GrainCorp's services.
-Details of transactions with Directors are shown in Note 33 of the 2016 Annual Report.
+During the reporting year, a number of Directors, through their association with other entities, entered into transactions with GrainCorp in the ordinary course of business.
+Those transactions were neither material nor impacted upon the independence of those Directors, and they were conducted on 'arms-length' commercial terms, being no more or less favourable than other users of GrainCorp's services.
+Details of transactions with Directors are shown in Note 4.5 of the 2018 Annual Report.